coder/coder/docs/quickstart/generic.md

+# Getting Started

+This article will walk you through how to set up your first Coder user, and begin using the templates to create and access your development workspaces.

 ## Prerequisites

-Please [install Coder](./install.md) before proceeding with the steps outlined in this article.
+Please [install and configure Coder](./install.md) before proceeding with the steps below.

 ## First time admin user setup

 1. Run `coder login <your Access URL>` in a new terminal and follow the interactive instructions to create your admin user and password.

 > If using `coder server --tunnel`, the Access URL appears in the terminal logs.

-## Creating your first template and workspace
+## Templates

-In a new terminal window, run the following to copy a sample template:
+To get started using templates, run the following command to generate a sample template:

 ```bash
 coder templates init